DFE-Digital/.github/SECURITY.md

 https://hackerone.com/41ff5198-0e21-4656-9f54-03cce570d7ff/embedded_submissions/new

+Up to date details with the best way to contact DfE can be found in our [central security.txt file](https://vdp.security.education.gov.uk/.well-known/security.txt).

 In your report please include details of:

 * the website, page or repository where the vulnerability can be observed